bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 # BC MAPHUB - ARCGIS ONLINE (AGO)

-Short introductory section (a sentence or two)
-_The Map Hub is the official B.C.
+B.C.'s Map Hub is the official B.C.
 Government presence in ArcGIS Online.
 It is a collaborative place to explore, engage, innovate and communicate using the language of maps and data.
 Search for content, browse maps, ask questions and for government professionals - author content.
-Make a map, share your data, collaborate with others._
+Make a map, share your data, collaborate with others.

 -----------------------
 ## Table of Contents